African Export–Import Bank: MANSA

-Pan-African Payment and Settlement System (PAPSS)
+Pan-African Payment and Settlement System

-In partnership with the African Union, Afreximbank helped establish PAPSS, a real-time gross settlement system designed to facilitate cross-border payments using local African currencies rather than international reserve currencies.
+In partnership with the African Union, Afreximbank helped establish Pan-African Payment and Settlement System (PAPSS), a real-time gross settlement system designed to facilitate cross-border payments using local African currencies rather than international reserve currencies.

-African Medical Centre of Excellence (AMCE)
+African Medical Centre of Excellence

-Afreximbank began construction of the African Medical Centre of Excellence in Abuja, Nigeria.
+Afreximbank began construction of the African Medical Centre of Excellence (AMCE) in Abuja, Nigeria.
 The facility is intended to provide healthcare services across different economic segments of the African population.

-Intra-African Trade Fair (IATF)
+Intra-African Trade Fair

-The Intra-African Trade Fair is a biennial trade exhibition organized by Afreximbank in collaboration with the African Union Commission and the African Continental Free Trade Area Secretariat.
+The Intra-African Trade Fair (IATF) is a biennial trade exhibition organized by Afreximbank in collaboration with the African Union Commission and the African Continental Free Trade Area Secretariat.
 The event serves as a platform for connecting businesses, investors, and governments across Africa, featuring exhibitions, conferences, and networking opportunities to promote intra-African trade and support implementation of the AfCFTA.

-Africa Quality Assurance Centre (AQAC)
+Africa Quality Assurance Centre

-The Africa Quality Assurance Centre initiative establishes facilities to provide testing, inspection, and certification services for African products to meet international quality standards.
+The Africa Quality Assurance Centre (AQAC) initiative establishes facilities to provide testing, inspection, and certification services for African products to meet international quality standards.
 The first AQAC facility was launched in Nigeria, focusing initially on agricultural products.
 The centers are intended to address quality compliance challenges faced by African exporters in accessing global markets.

-Creative Africa Nexus - CANEX
+Creative Africa Nexus

 CANEX is Afreximbank's initiative supporting Africa's creative and cultural industries.
 The program connects creative professionals, entrepreneurs, investors, and policymakers across sectors including fashion, film, music, visual arts, publishing, and digital media.
 CANEX provides financing, capacity development, and market access support for participants in the creative economy sector.